Selecting the Best Kombucha Jar

 Vintage/Decorative Porcelain or Ceramic.
 If the item was not intend for food use, it’s risky to try with Kombucha or any home ferment.
 Avoid pretty vases or flower pots or neat-o thrift store finds which can leach dangerous chemicals into the brew.

 Aluminum, Brass, Cast Iron, Low-Grade Stainless Steel.
 This one can be a little confusing, because high-grade stainless steel is a great option for Kombucha.
-Also aluminum and brass are fine choices for beer and wine brewing.
+Also aluminum and brass are fine choices for beer brewing.
 However, these materials cannot be used with Kombucha or JUN.
 The low pH of the brew will leach toxins from these vessels into the liquid.
 If you prefer metal, use Stainless Steel 304/316 grade or better vessels and supplies.

 * courtesy of The Big Book of Kombucha